-In the case of sugar cookies, snowball cookies, Russian tea cakes, and any other cookie that may be higher in fat, I like to add a binding agent.
+In the case of gluten free sugar cookies, gf snowball cookies, Russian tea cakes, and any other cookie that may be higher in fat, I like to add a binding agent.
 Xanthan Gum and Guar Gum are two binding agents you see the most in recipes, but not everyone's digestive track can tolerate them.

 Are you ready to bake?
 Here are some basic tips and techniques on how to bake gluten free: